nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes about the add command:**

-* StoreMando does not allow adding of [identical items](#23-information-on-items)
+* StoreMando does not allow adding of [identical items](#23-information-on-items).
-* Inputs given are case-sensitive. i.e. `add n/Chocolate Milk l/kitchen refrigerator q/2` and
+* Inputs given are case-sensitive. e.g. `add n/Chocolate Milk l/kitchen refrigerator q/2` and
   `add n/chocolate milk l/Kitchen Refrigerator q/2` can be keyed it one after the other without any error being thrown.
-* Quantity provided must be greater than 0 and should not exceed 1,000,000.
+* Quantity provided must be greater than 0 and must not exceed 1,000,000.

 </div>

 <div markdown="span" class="alert alert-primary">

-:bulb:**Tip:** An item can have any number of tags (including 0)
+:bulb:**Tip:** An item can have any number of tags (including 0).

 </div>